trebisky/stm32f411/README.md

 On the other hand, if you actually want to use this code for something, the last in the list is the best developed.
+I am slowly building to something, I'm not sure what.

 * ST-Link - initial experiments with openocd and my ST-Link adapter
 * blink1 - the most basic LED blinking demo I can manage